 This could be an excellent experience for those interested in careers in psychiatry, social work, nursing and faith-based ministry, or if you simply desire to better understand life issues that people face when affected by mental health illness and are interested in extending a caring hand.

 As an Our Place volunteer, your work will involve more "being" than "doing" for simply your presence is the most valuable thing you will share.
 The contribution of staff and volunteers is primarily in the form of presence rather than in deeds, and the contribution is meant to support, empower and affirm.

-You will be asked to commit 2 ½ hours per week and you will spend your time befriending members, listening, chatting, philosophizing, laughing, helping prepare, serve and clean up the community meal, playing cards, participating in the spirituality, drama or arts & crafts groups, or shooting some pool.
-Your first volunteer position at Our Place will be working the refreshment counter where coffee, tea, juice, snacks are sold to members.
+You will be asked to commit 2 hours per week and you will spend your time befriending participants, listening, chatting, philosophizing, laughing, helping prepare, serve and clean up the community meal, playing cards, participating in the spirituality or arts & crafts groups, or shooting some pool.
+Your first volunteer position at Our Place will be working the refreshment counter where coffee, tea, juice, soup are sold to participants.
 The setting provides the opportunity to meet patrons and get a feel for the environment at the centre.
-Members or volunteers are not forced to participate in an activity with which they are not comfortable.
+Participants or volunteers are not forced to participate in an activity with which they are not comfortable.

 When and Where will I volunteer?

 The shift choices are for 2 hours on Tuesday, Wednesday, Thursday, , or ; anytime between .
 Our Place is located at 1183 Davenport Road, near Ossington.
 It is a 5 minute bus ride from Ossington station (63 Ossington or 161 Rogers Road bus).
 It can also be reached using the 127 Davenport bus from Spadina or Dupont stations.